-The Rules of Procedure, 2023 (Rules) have been set up in accordance with s 87 of the Student Constitution, 2021.
+The Rules of Procedure, 2024 (Rules) have been set up in accordance with s 87 of the Student Constitution, 2021.
 S 87(1) empowers the Court to "determine its own procedures with due consideration of [...] procedural fairness [and] the need for the Student Court to be accessible."

-The Rules have been adopted by the Student Court, in consultation with the Student Representative Council on 19 January 2023.
-The Rules were approved by the Appeal Court on 14 April 2023 as required by s 87(2) of the Student Constitution.
-The Rules are deemed to be in force from the day after it was approved by the Appeal Court, and it revokes and replaces the Rules of Procedure 2020 when it comes into force.
+The Rules have been adopted by the Student Court.
+The Rules were in consultation with the Student Representative Council on the 27th of February 2024.
+The Rules were approved by the Appeal Court on the 8th of April 2024, as required by s 87(2) of the Student Constitution.
+The Rules are deemed to be in force from the day after it was approved by the Appeal Court, and it revokes and replaces the Rules of Procedure 2023 when it comes into force.